JoshuaWebDev/treatment-text-tool/README.md

 python treattext.py
 ```

 The program will ask for the name of the field where the sensitive data is located.
+Enter the name of the file and select the option 5.
+Next enter the name of the field to be processed.
 In this case, we will inform the name of the third field (CPF).

 The new version of the file with the data hidden will then be saved in the output directory.